 My mom used Sing Spell Read and Write with most of my siblings when they were learning to read (we were homeschooled), and it was that silly race track and box of treasures that helped us want to learn to read, even though sitting still was torture for most of us.

 Even though routine is important in our ADHD household, flexibility is equally important.
-Flexibility is more important on the parent side than the child side.
+Flexibility is more important on the parent side than the daughter’s side.

 It never works for me to insist that homework get done at a certain time of day, or in a certain order, or in a certain way.